Chinmai06/StudentTaskHub-Application/sprint4_1.md

 ## Work Completed in Sprint 4

+### Backend - New Features
+- **In-App Notifications**: Users receive notifications when someone claims their task, updates task status, or leaves feedback
+- **Notification Management**: Users can view notifications, mark as read (single or all), and check unread count
+- **Privacy**: Only notification owner can view and manage their notifications
+- **Input Sanitization**: All user inputs are trimmed and length-limited to prevent abuse
+- **Better Validation**: Username must be 3+ characters, email must contain @, improved error messages
+- **Cascade Delete**: Deleting a task also removes associated notifications and feedback

+### Backend - New Unit Tests
+- 10 new tests for notification and validation functionality
+- Total: 55+ backend unit tests

+### Documentation
+- Updated README.md with full setup instructions
+- Sprint4.md with all tests and API documentation

+---

 ## User Stories

 ### From Sprint 1-3
 1. As a student, I want to create a task with a deadline and priority so that others understand its urgency.
 2. As a student, I want to view available (open) tasks so that I can find a task to work on.
 3. As a student, I want to claim an open task so that I can take responsibility for completing it.